mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 # My Reflections - Sprint Three

-In addition to the challenge specific reflections, answer the following questions (in addition to the challenge-specific questions) in your reflection:
+In addition to the challenge specific reflections, answer the following questions in your reflection: